 Popular Diets And How To Accommodate Them In Your Restaurant Menu

 From fast-food restaurant chains to cafes and cloud kitchens, the demand for particular diet alternatives is evident across the F&B industry.
 Certain diets focus on weight loss; some restrict the accumulation of fat while some consumers prefer simple diets like vegetarianism out of health and environmental concerns.
 Each diet responds to different needs but serves a common purpose- To promote a better and healthier lifestyle.
-Let’s look at some of the well known special diets that can be accommodated on the menu of restaurants.
+Let’s look at some of the well-known special diets that can be accommodated on the menu of restaurants.

 1. Paleo Diet

-Paleo, one of the most popular alternative diets focuses on consuming whole and unprocessed foods in the day to day routine.
+Paleo, one of the most popular alternative diets focuses on consuming whole and unprocessed foods in the day-to-day routine.
 It mainly includes fruits, non-starchy vegetables, nuts, lean meat, and is rich in protein.
-Paleo diet is strictly based on avoiding all packaged and processed foods, soft drinks, alcohol and also excludes the consumption of dairy products, processed oils, artificial sweeteners and items like coffee and sugar.
+Paleo diet is strictly based on avoiding all packaged and processed foods, soft drinks, alcohol and also excludes the consumption of dairy products, processed oils, artificial sweeteners, and items like coffee and sugar.

 2. Vegan Diet

-An intricately modified version of the vegetarian diet, vegan diet excludes all animal-related products.
+An intricately modified version of the vegetarian diet, the vegan diet excludes all animal-related products.
 To promote the right to all animals to life, the vegan diet encourages consumers to choose food products that are healthier, sustainable, and cruelty-free.
 Along with restricting the consumption of meat, eggs, and dairy products, a vegan diet also abstains from using animal-derived food products such as honey, gelatin, and whey.

 3. Low-Carb Diet

 Low carb diets limit the intake of food items rich in carbohydrates such as rice, bread, pasta, sugar while emphasizing more on consuming food items like cheese, nuts, seeds, poultry, and meat that are rich in proteins and fats.
-Despite the many forms of Low-Carb diet, the carb intake is limited to 20-130 grams per day.
+Despite the many forms of the Low-Carb diet, the carb intake is limited to 20-130 grams per day.

 4. Ketogenic Diet

 Wikipedia defines the ketogenic diet as a high-fat, adequate-protein, and low-carbohydrate diet.
-Keto diet has become quite a rage among weight-conscious consumers with many chains like Chipotle and Starbucks, introducing ketogenic food and beverages in their menu.
+The Keto diet has become quite a rage among weight-conscious consumers with many chains like Chipotle and Starbucks, introducing ketogenic food and beverages in their menu.

 5. Gluten-Free Diet

 Gluten, a type of protein found in all kinds of wheat, including semolina, rye, and barley, acts as a glue that binds and maintains the shape of food.
-Readily found in bread, pasta, pizza, and beer, gluten has adverse effects on an individual’s health and is strictly restricted for individuals suffering from Celiac or Crohn disease.
+Readily found in bread, pasta, pizza, and beer, gluten has adverse effects on an individual’s health and is strictly restricted for individuals suffering from Celiac or Crohn’s disease.
 A gluten-free diet excludes the consumption of wheat-based gluten food products while emphasizing on including meat, fish, fruit, vegetables, brown rice, oats, quinoa, etc.